Sapistudio/Mail/README.md

-Its a fork after eden/mail library
+Its a fork/mix after eden/mail and iluminate/mail library